-By using the Site Recovery service, one can setup and manage a replication failure in Azure portal.
+By using the Site Recovery service, one can set up and manage a replication failure in the Azure portal.

-So while the Site recovery does it’s activity, i.e. replicating the application and it’s data.
+So while the Site recovery does it’s an activity, i.e. replicating the application and it’s data.
 The replicated application data is stored in Azure storage.
-During this process the data is not at all affected.
+During this process, the data is not at all affected.

 1. RTO stands for Recovery Time Objectives

 2. RPO stands for Recovery Point Objectives

 Based on these points, the application is replicated and this can be managed by further integrating with Azure Traffic Manager.